syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Migration/Migrate-From-Xamarin.md

 documentation: ug
 ---

-# Migrate from Xamarin.Forms
+# Migrate from Xamarin.Forms SfChart to .NET MAUI SfCartesianChart

-.NET MAUI is a comprehensive collection of .NET MAUI components for building modern Mobile and Desktop applications.
-And .NET MAUI unifies Android, iOS, macOS, and Windows APIs into a single API that allows a write-once run-anywhere developer experience, while additionally providing deep access to every aspect of each native platform.

-This section explains how to migrate the Xamarin [SfChart](https://www.syncfusion.com/xamarin-ui-controls/xamarin-charts) to .NET MAUI [SfCartesianChart](https://www.syncfusion.com/maui-controls/maui-charts) control.
-And this section helps you to identify equivalent Chart features/ APIs in SfCartesianChart.
+We kept most of the APIs from Xamarin [SfChart](https://www.syncfusion.com/xamarin-ui-controls/xamarin-charts) in MAUI [SfCartesianChart](https://www.syncfusion.com/maui-controls/maui-charts) to make migration easier.
+However, we renamed some APIs in.NET MAUI SfCartesianChart to keep consistency in API names.
+The APIs that have changed from Xamarin SfChart to MAUI SfCartesianChart are detailed as follows.

-## Assembly Name
+## Assembly Reference

 <table>
 <tr>
-<th>Xamarin SfChart</th>
+<th>Xamarin</th>
-<th>.NET MAUI SfCartesianChart</th></tr>
+<th>.NET MAUI</th></tr>
 <tr>
 <td>Syncfusion.SfChart.XForms</td>
 <td>Syncfusion.Maui.Charts</td></tr>